 Unsurprisingly, according to IDG’s Enterprise Cloud Computing Survey, 47 percent of companies have already moved their messaging platforms into the cloud, and in 2018, the most popular choices for cloud deployments will continue to be communications platforms.
 Cloud UC alone is projected to grow by 20 to 25 percent in the next year and beyond.

-Trend #2: The Rise Of The Hybrid Model
+Trend #2: The Rise Of The Full Spectrum Model

 Even as organizations embrace the cloud, they’ve discovered that this is not an all-or-nothing proposition.
 An appliance-based strategy is becoming increasingly attractive as businesses look for additional, complementary features to their UC investments.

-In a hybrid model, services are delivered via the cloud, with an on-premise, lightweight box enabling quality of service, analytics, built-in security and other functions, such as geo-redundancy for multi-location broadband deployments and SD-WAN capabilities.
+In a full spectrum model, services are delivered via the cloud, with an on-premises, lightweight box enabling quality of service, analytics, built-in security and other functions, such as geo-redundancy for multi-location broadband deployments and SD-WAN capabilities.
 With a growing focus on both security and SD-WAN in particular, 2018 will see an uptick of interest in appliance-based UC deployments.

 Trend #3: AI Supercharges The User Experience